4d/docs/docs/ORDA/glossary.md

 ## Stamp

 Used in "optimistic" locking technology.
 All entities have an internal counter, the stamp, which is incremented each time the entity is saved.
 By automatically comparing stamps between an entity being saved and its version stored on disk, 4D can prevent concurrent modifications on the same entities.

+## Storage attribute

+A storage attribute (sometimes referred to as a scalar attribute) is the most basic type of attribute in a datastore class and most directly corresponds to a field in a relational database.
+A storage attribute holds a single value for each entity in the class.